Skip to Main Content

 Reference Generators

-Harvard Referencing Generator: Harvard Referencing Generator allows you to either enter an ISBN (the number under a book's barcode), a URL or choose the category of resource and enter in some basic information.
+Harvard Referencing Generator: Harvard Referencing Generator allows you to either enter a URL, a journal article, or a book title and enter in some basic information.
 The site will then generate a reference for you which you can save or copy and paste.
-This is a great, quick and simple tool for Harvard referencing of all types of resources.
+This is a good tool to produce a quick citation, but do be aware these generators can make mistakes so double check it's veracity after use.

 Using the Library Catalogue For Citations